MiscGuild/bridge/README.md

 8. Remove the `.template` file endings from `src/util/_blacklist.json.template` and `src/util/emojis/emojiIds.json.template`.

+9. Promote the Minecraft account the bot uses to Officer in-game in order for it to view the Officer chat and run privileged commands.

-9. Build and run the bot.
+10. Build and run the bot.

 ```bash
 $ npm run build
 $ npm start
 ```

-10. In order for the bot to view the Officer chat and run privileged commands, promote the bot to Officer in-game.

 Optionally, you may activate the use of rank emojis in discord messages by following these steps: